This is a free crochet pattern for how to crochet a floral mug rug perfect to sit your coffee/tea on and a sweet treat, or use as a doily.

 Half Leaves in the Center Between the Flowers – Work 2:

 In Green, chain 5.
 Slip stitch join to the first chain to form a ring.
-Chain 2, DC into the ring, chain 1, from behind: SC into a SC that is in between petals, chain 1, 3 DC into the ring, chain 1, from behind: SC into a SC that is in between petals, chain 1, 2 DC into the ring.
+Chain 2, 2 DC into the ring, chain 1, from behind: SC into a SC that is in between petals, 3 DC into the ring, chain 1, from behind: SC into a SC that is in between petals, 2 DC into the ring.
 Fasten off.

 Join yarn on the flower on the right at the top center petal chain space.
 Chain 1.
-SC into this 1st stitch, [chain 4, work 5 SC evenly along the side of the half petal with the third stitch into the center ring, chain 4, SC into the center of the next petal chain space, (2 TR, chain 2, QUAD, chain 2, 2 TR) into the next SC, SC into the next petal chain space, chain 3, HDC into the next SC, chain 3, SC into the next petal chain space, (2 TR, chain 2, QUAD, chain 2, 2 TR) into the next SC], SC into the next petal chain space, repeat [ … ], then join to the 1st SC and fasten off.
+SC into this 1st stitch, [chain 4, evenly work 5 SC across the side of the half leaf with the 1st into the 1st half of the DC, the 2nd into the 2nd half of the DC, the 3rd one in the center ring, the 4th one into the 1st chain, and the 5th into the 1st DC (not 2nd chain), chain 4, SC into the center of the next petal chain space, (2 TR, chain 2, DTR, chain 2, 2 TR) into the next SC, SC into the next petal chain space, chain 3, HDC into the next SC, chain 3, SC into the next petal chain space, (2 TR, chain 2, DTR, chain 2, 2 TR) into the next SC], SC into the next petal chain space, repeat [ … ], then join to the 1st SC.

 Join one of our awesome Facebook groups to share your creations, and see what others are up to!